+In 2016, the island reduced its carbon footprint by a quarter and improved its electricity supply by introducing a 28 MW power plant of Wärtsilä 34SGLPG engine generating sets.
 Existing operational and infrastructure challenges are related to high energy costs and fuel consumption as well as other difficulties associated with operating an isolated distribution grid, has spurred a renewables shift for Roatan.
 And it has not stopped at a more efficient power plant.

 Wärtsilä’s solution was an energy upgrade—including a new 10 MW / 26 MWh energy storage system and advanced control platform—that introduced flexibility into the local Roatan grid.
 While the batteries secure reliability by eliminating the need for mechanical spinning reserve, Wärtsilä’s sophisticated GEMS energy management software controls Roatan’s entire energy system, including enhancing earlier delivered Wärtsilä engines and solar panels.